Investment Newsletter: Stock Market & Investment Strategies

 SPY BENCHMARK +16%

 THIS YEAR: Strong gold and weak US stocks put the Index model into gold from January through April helping us to avoid the March-April V-bottom in equities caused by the tariff announcement.
 Exiting gold, which had flattened by mid-May, for International stocks set up a period of vacillation between gold and international stocks that ended with a switch to gold in late August, ahead of the first Fed rate cut on 9/18.
-With rate cuts, trillions in US federal deficit spending, and US tariffs likely to continue through December, foreign equities and hard assets should have solid future prospects.
+With rate cuts and trillions in US federal deficit spending gold and hard assets should have solid future prospects.

-THE FREE GLOBAL INDEX MODEL has been around for 34-years.
+THE FREE GLOBAL INDEX MODEL has been around for 34-years in one iteration or another.
 It is a momentum-based market timing model the latest version of which compares the relative strength of ETFs representing US stocks (SPY, IWM) and international stocks (EFA, EEM)) along with US Treasuries (SHY, EDV) and Gold (GLD) in order to pick the single best asset class in which to invest your money.
 Rankings provide the basis for the Moosecalls global financial newsletter, and have in the past been a solid predictive tool.
 They provide a general direction (stocks, bonds, precious metals, cash) for allocating investment assets.
 A daily signal, it is provided here for free once a week as a guideline only.

 Copyright © 2025 Decision Moose - All Rights Reserved.